 Personal Injury Cases in Charles County, Maryland

 For years, Charles County has been considered a conservation jurisdiction for plaintiffs.
 Accordingly, many Baltimore and Washington D.C. lawyer put Charles County in the same box as the rural Maryland counties in western and southern Maryland.
-But that old school view does not really comport with 2013.
-Today, Charles County is actually a very good place to try a tort claim if you are an injured victim.
+But that old school view does not really comport with 2014.
+Today, Charles County is actually a very good place to take a wrongful death or injury case to trial.

 Charles County is changing quickly.
 It is not the same county as it was when we began this firm twelve yeas ago.
-We have consistently seen the verdicts rise.
+We have consistently seen the verdicts and, consequently, settlements, rise.
 Verdicts in truck accident and medical malpractice cases have been becoming more in line with what city juries are awarding.
 In 2004, a child plaintiff in a medical malpractice case received more than 5 million dollars for his undiagnosed brain injury.
 In August 2007, a jury awarded a plaintiff close to $1 million for an injury she sustained at work after a box fell on her head.
 Acknowledging the changing juries, we are seeing higher settlements like the $1 million settlement below in a car crash case in 2013.

-The court has four sitting judges, the Honorable Robert Nalley, the Honorable Steven Chappelle, the Honorable Christopher Henderson, and the Honorable Amy Bragunier.
+The court, that sits in LaPlata, has four sitting judges, the Honorable Robert Nalley, the Honorable Steven Chappelle, the Honorable Christopher Henderson, and the Honorable Amy Bragunier.
 The case management system runs quite effectively and cases typically go to trial in less than 18 months.
 Cases are rarely not heard on the assigned trial date and the court is one of the few that actually budgets for courtrooms to stay open past 5:00 p.m. if necessary for the case to conclude or the day's proceedings to end.

 Charles County Settlements and Verdicts

-October 2013: $950,000 Motor Vehicle Collision Settlement, Maryland: A 22 year-old student is riding as a passenger in her friend’s car on Celestial Lane in Charles County.
+October 2013: $950,000 Motor Vehicle Collision Settlement, Maryland: A 22 year-old student is riding as a passenger in her friend’s car on Celestial Lane in Waldorf.
 A second car coming from the opposite direction drifts across the center line and the vehicles collide head-on.
 The young woman is treated in the ER for fractures of the right hip, right humerus and a spinal compression fracture.
 Her injuries require multiple surgeries and metal implants are placed to repair the humerus.
 She sues the driver of the oncoming vehicle for negligence, denying that her driver was at fault.
 She claims from the accident she has caused permanent scarring on her right leg and arm and while she has returned to school, her range of motion is now limited.
 The defendant argues the other driver was at fault and, as insurance companies (Selective Insurance in this case) always do, claimed the woman was not nearly as hurt as she claimed.
-But the defendant capitulated and agreed to settle prior to trial and come to a $950,000 settlement.
+But the defendant capitulated and agreed to settle prior to trial for nearly $1 million.

 - 2012: $108,000 Car Crash Verdict.
 Plaintiff is driving and slows to make a left-hand turn when another vehicle attempts to pass on the left.
 The two vehicles collide, and the driver of the vehicle who attempted to pass drives an additional fifty yards, exits the vehicle, and flees the scene.
 The owner of the abandoned vehicle is determined, and Plaintiff files suit against the Defendant owner and claims he was driving at the time of the collision.
 Defendant owner denies driving at the time of the crash and alleges the vehicle had been stolen or was being repossessed.
 Plaintiff claims permanent injuries as a result of the collision, including cervical disc herniations and TMJ, and was assigned a 19% total body impairment.
 Plaintiff files suit against the Defendant owner, insured by State Farm, as well as her uninsured carrier, Safeco Insurance Company.
 A jury determines Defendant owner is liable in the amount of $108,000, even though he was not driving at the time of the crash.

 - 2012: $227,436 Car Crash Verdict.
 Plaintiff, a secretary at an elementary school in Waldorf, is injured when she is struck head-on by the driver of another vehicle.
 Plaintiff suffers neck and back injuries, as well as a significant laceration to her forearm.
 Defendant driver does not dispute liability and offers Plaintiff the $20,000 policy limit before trial.
 Plaintiff accepts and then pursues the claim against her carrier, Defendant State Farm Insurance Company, for underinsured motorist benefits.
 Defendant State Farm disputes the extent of Plaintiff’s injuries, and the case proceeds to trial.
 A jury awards Plaintiff $227,436, although the award is reduced to the underinsured policy limits of $100,000.
-After the $20,000 tortfeaser settlement is applied, State Farm is required to pay $80,000 to Plaintiff.
+After the $20,000 tortfeaser settlement was applied, State Farm paid $80,000 to Plaintiff.
 So this is one of those cases where the verdict is less impressive because there really is no chance to get over the insurance policy limits.